Last Updated on August 6, 2022

 I don’t know about everyone else, but I get a little bit bored reading the same ‘must do’ posts over and over, there are only so many museums/churches/galleries you can visit.
-So for my 48 hour trip to Prague, Czech Republic, I decided to plan the whole trip using a Kids in Prague guide (which I picked up by chance at the Destinations Show in London!).
+So for my 48 hour trip to Prague, Czech Republic, I decided to plan the whole trip using a Kids in Prague guide!
 I visited with my Sister, we are both mid to late 20’s, obviously we didn’t visit playgrounds, we just wanted different inspiration, a list of unique things to do in Prague!
 Here’s what we found!

 The name doesn’t quite do it justice…it’s crazy golf IN THE DARK!
 There are 18 holes that are painted with glow in the dark paint, the balls glow and the clubs glow.
 There are various table top games that are free to play.
 We arrived not long after opening time and had the place to ourselves for a bit but it soon got busier with groups of adults and a couple of families with children.
 Adults have the option to buy a ticket that includes 2 bottles of beer (works out that you get 1 bottle free) for 259kc ($10/£8).

 The holes at Prague Golf and Games have a Prague theme, such as the one below which looks like the Astronomical Clock!
 It shuts at 11pm (12pm on Fridays and Saturday) so it’s a great option if you are looking for things to do in Prague at night.

 There is also an escape room too, where you have 1 hour to solve clues to escape a room, but we didn’t do this.